phuze/windows-10-missing-search-icons/README.md

 `C:\Users\{USER}\AppData\Local\Packages\Microsoft.Windows.Search_cw5n1h2txyewy\LocalState\AppIconCache\100`

-If you look in this folder, you will see a lot of files -- these are just image files which Microsoft has not given an extenion.
+If you look in this folder, you will see a lot of files -- these are just image files that Microsoft has not given an extension.
 If you append ".jpg" to the end, you'll see the icons.

-I would recommend you copy the entire folder to your desktop, open a command prompt, navigate to that folder `cd C:\Users\{USER}\Desktop\AppIconCache\100` then execute `ren * *.jpg` to batch rename all of these files.
+I would recommend you copy the entire folder to your desktop, open a command prompt, navigate to that folder `cd C:\Users\{USER}\Desktop\AppIconCache\100`, then execute `ren * *.jpg` to batch rename all of these files.
 You'll quickly recognize many of the applications you have installed on your computer.

 If you continue to analyze this folder content, you'll also find numerous icons that appear corrupt.

 ## How To Manually Repair the Icons

 All Windows Store applications are installed to the `WindowsApps` folder on your C drive (C:\Program Files\WindowsApps).
-By default, this is a protected folder and in order to gain access, you will need to first take ownership of it.
+By default, this is a protected folder, and to gain access, you must first take ownership of it.

-To do that, right click the `WindowsApps` folder, click `Properties`, then choose the `Security` tab and hit the `Advanced` button near the bottom.
+To do that, right-click the `WindowsApps` folder, click `Properties`, then choose the `Security` tab and hit the `Advanced` button near the bottom.
 You'll see that the current Owner is `TrustedInstaller`.
 Click the `Change` link to the right of that and enter your Windows profile name in the input box to make yourself the owner.
 Ensure that you choose to _Replace owner on all subcontainers and objects_.
 Once you've taken ownership, be sure to grant yourself `Full Control` by using the `Add` button, selecting your Widows profile from the `Select a principal` link.

 Now that you have access to this folder, you can begin the process of replacing your icons.
 I would recommend you choose your most frequently accessed applications, the ones that bother you the most, and work on replacing those.

 I found that most applications should have an image asset that contains the name `StoreLogo` in some form.
-Searching within the `WindowsApps` folder for this _StoreLogo_ term, will yeild many icons to get the ball rolling.
+Searching within the `WindowsApps` folder for this _StoreLogo_ term will yield many icons to get the ball rolling.

-All you need to do, is find the application icon you are trying to fix, which should be a .png image, and rename it to match the filename you found in the Search `AppIconCache` folder.
+All you need to do is find the application icon you are trying to fix, which should be a .png image, and rename it to match the filename you found in the Search `AppIconCache` folder.

 ## Example